 The study below is not about vitamin E killing prostate cancer (PCa).
 That is too simple an interpretation of the info below.
-The articles linked below are saying that 1) PCa forms from stem cells and 2) conventional therapies can’t always kill cancer stem cells.
+The articles linked below are saying that

 A type of vitamin E, gamma-tocotrienol, targets cancer stem cells according to the study below in addition to sensitizing cancer stem cells to docetaxel.

 Therefore, according to the info below, vitamin E in the form of gamma-tocotrienol may be both a non-toxic chemotherapy as well as an integrative therapy enhancing conventional chemo.

 If you have low or early prostate cancer, consider evidence-based non-toxic PCa therapies to reduce your risk of an PCa diagnosis.

 I am both a cancer survivor and cancer coach.
 Research has cited many evidence-based yet non-conventional types of therapies shown to be apoptotic to PCa.
 Scroll down down the page to learn more about these therapies.

 “There is now mounting evidence that solid tumors originate from undifferentiated stem cell-like cells coexisting within a heterogeneous tumor mass that tumor formation, maintain tumor homeostasis and initiate metastases…”